Enjoy Spooky Season With These Smoky Mountain Haunts

 And if you ever feel like you’re being watched on trail, white baneberry, commonly referred to as “Doll’s Eyes,” may be to blame.
 It is arguably the creepiest (yet still lovely) plant in the park.

 Enjoy Spooky Season This Year in the Smokies

 Wherever the trail leads you this fall in the Smokies, soak in the splendor and stay safe out there!

 ---Nancy lives and plays in the mountains of western North Carolina with her husband, three children, and rescue dog.
 She is an avid day hiker and backpacker and is passionate about her position on her county’s search and rescue team.
-She is a small animal veterinarian, but her focus increasingly shifts towards outdoor education, such as equipping hikers with the knowledge and skills they need to survive any unexpected ordeals in the backcountry.
+She retired from a rewarding career as a veterinarian to pursue her passion in writing and outdoor education.
 She is also a strong advocate for curing “nature deficit disorder” in children and leads by example, showing what’s possible in wilderness areas with kids on her family’s many adventures.
 Follow along with Nancy’s work at: Hope and Feather Travels.